mikolalysenko/functional-red-black-tree/README.md

 functional-red-black-tree
 =========================
-A purely functional red-black tree data structure.
+A [fully persistent](http://en.wikipedia.org/wiki/Persistent_data_structure) [red-black tree](http://en.wikipedia.org/wiki/Red%E2%80%93black_tree) written 100% in JavaScript.
+Works both in node.js and in the browser via [browserify](http://browserify.org/).

-Functional data structures allow for non-destructive updates.
-So if you insert an element into the tree, it returns a new tree with the inserted element rather than destructively update the existing tree in place.
+Functional (or fully presistent) data structures allow for non-destructive updates.
+So if you insert an element into the tree, it returns a new tree with the inserted element rather than destructively updating the existing tree in place.
 Doing this requires using extra memory, and if one were naive it could cost as much as reallocating the entire tree.
 Instead, this data structure saves some memory by recycling references to previously allocated subtrees.
-This requires using only O(log(n)) additional memory per copy instead of O(n) which a full copy would require.
+This requires using only O(log(n)) additional memory per update instead of a full O(n) copy.

 Some advantages of this is that it is possible to apply insertions and removals to the tree while still iterating over previous versions of the tree.
-Functional and persistent data structures can also be useful in many geometric algorithms like point location within triangulations or ray queries.

-This added power though comes at a cost.
-Over the course of many updates functional trees use more memory and are slower than ordinary search trees.
-However, if you need the functional capabilities then this trade off may be worthwhile.
+Functional and persistent data structures can also be useful in many geometric algorithms like point location within triangulations or ray queries, and can be used to analyze the history of executing various algorithms.
+This added power though comes at a cost, since it is generally a bit slower to use a functional data structure than an imperative version.
+However, if your application needs this behavior then you may consider using this module.

 NOT YET FINISHED